-Both Australia and India need to take action to reduce plastics waste by driving innovation and enabling new technologies and business models that achieve this.
+Both Australia and India are aiming to reduce plastic waste by driving innovation and enabling new technologies and business models that achieve this.
 By doing so, both countries can reduce the environmental and health impacts of plastic waste and enable new growth industries and employment in a zero plastic waste economy.

-At a meeting in June 2020, Prime Minister Scott Morrison of Australia and Prime Minister Narendra Modi of India agreed to collaborate on an ambitious program to reduce plastic waste.
-In this context the Australian Government has announced to build an industry and research collaboration that identifies new groundbreaking technologies to drive innovation in the plastic supply chain and to create a circular model for plastic.
+In June 2020, Australia and India agreed to collaborate on an ambitious program to reduce plastic waste.
+In this context, the Australian Government announced the India-Australia Industry and Research Collaboration for Reducing Plastic Waste which aims to catalyse innovation in the plastic supply chain and to create a circular model for plastics.

 The Australian government seeks to leverage CSIRO's research and networks to identify opportunities for Indian authorities and Australian firms to build recycling capabilities and inform the circular economy of plastics.

-CSIRO leads an international team of Australian and Indian premier research institutes including the University of New South Wales, the University of Technology in Sydney, the Energy and Resources Institute, the Council of Scientific and Industrial Research (CSIR) and Development Alternatives.
+CSIRO leads an international team of Australian and Indian premier research institutes including the University of New South Wales, the University of Technology in Sydney, The Energy and Resources Institute (TERI), the Council of Scientific and Industrial Research-National Environmental Engineering Research Institute (CSIR-NEERI) and Development Alternatives.

 - Develop metrics and establish datasets that assess the magnitude of the plastics waste problem in India and how quickly it is growing